LHCGreg/dbsc/DEVELOPER_README.txt

 BUILDING THE DEBIAN PACKAGE
 ---------------------------
-To build the Debian package, you must be running Debian and have the fakeroot and lintian packages installed.
+To build the Debian package, you must be running Debian and have fpm (https://github.com/jordansissel/fpm) and the lintian package installed.

 To build the Debian package, run